ripred/MicroChess/README.md

 All of the heavy lifting has been done and the code can be used as-is or modified to support additional inputs or outputs.

+Of special note is the implementation of "stack surfing" (for lack of a better term).
+This enables the code to check the stack depth at runtime and descend to deeper ply depths if there is stack space available for the recursive call!
+This is disabled by default but can be enabled in the code by changing the runtime options.

 Currently it displays the game board using an LED strip arranged in an 8x8 grid.
 It also outputs the game board in ASCII to the serial debug console.
 The game plays itself for both sides and accepts moves via the serial port at any time so it can be easily played against or controlled by another serial device.

 Note that it's a work in progress so it changes often.